-To see what version of the bot you are on, navigate to one of the build diagrams and take a look in the top-left corner.
+To see what version of the bot you are on, navigate to one of the Build diagrams and take a look in the top-right corner.

 Upgrading your bot